thymeleaf/thymeleaf-docs/docs/tutorials/3.1/usingthymeleaf.md

 --------------------------------

 Standard HTML/XML comments `<!-- ... -->` can be used anywhere in Thymeleaf
 templates.
-Anything inside these comments won't be processed by Thymeleaf, and will be copied verbatim to the result:
+Anything inside these comments will be processed by Thymeleaf as any other block of text in the template:

 ```html
 <!-- User info follows -->